Puerto Rico: Judge approves plan to resolve bankruptcy battle | DW | 19.01.2022

 A US federal judge signed a plan to end Puerto Rico's nearly five-year-long bankruptcy battle.
 The process was unprecedented in US history and complicated further after the island was hit by several deadly hurricanes.

-Puerto Rico's long bankruptcy battle is coming to end after a federal judge on Tuesday okayed a plan to restructure the US territory's public debt.
+Puerto Rico's long bankruptcy battle is coming to end after a federal judge on Tuesday approved a plan to restructure the US territory's public debt.

 The plan was approved after exhaustive bargaining efforts, fiery hearings and multiple delays caused by deadly hurricanes and earthquakes that have hit the island in recent years.
 The coronavirus pandemic has also intensified the US territory's economic crisis.